Tuning into popular TV shows and anime programs seems like a natural way to improve your Japanese language skills.

-Instead of dramas, why not watch a kids’ cartoon?
+Instead of Japanese dramas, why not watch adventure-filled, hilarious and easily digestible cartoons?

 You might be thinking, “Hey, wait a minute.
 I’ve already read about learning Japanese with movies and how to speed up language learning with subtitles.
 And I’m not a child, after all.
 Why should I try watching something that doesn’t even target my age group?”

 Here, I’ll share some fantastic reasons why Japanese cartoons are fun and super effective language learning resources.

 First, we’ll look at a few tips for learning from a cartoon.
 Then we’ll explore the top 25 Japanese cartoons guaranteed to boost your language abilities.

 The 4 Benefits of Learning from Japanese Cartoons